GluuFederation/docs-ce-prod/3.1.4/source/authn-guide/passport.md

 For debugging purposes, you can print the contents of profile data you are receiving from the external provider.
 Follow these steps:

 1. Locate the `js` file of the identity provider you are interested in.
-See folder `/opt/gluu/node/passport/server/auth` inside Gluu chroot
+See folder `/opt/gluu/node/passport/server/auth` inside Gluu chroot.

-1. If missing, add a line of code like this `var logger = require('../utils/logger')` at the very top of the file
+1. If missing, add a line of code like this `var logger = require('../utils/logger')` at the very top of the file.

-1. Find the line of code starting with `var userProfile...` and just **before** it, add this: `logger.log2('info', 'Profile data received was %s:', JSON.stringify(profile))`
+1. Find the line of code starting with `var userProfile...` and just **before** it, add this: `logger.log2('info', 'Profile data received was %s:', JSON.stringify(profile))`.

-1. Find the line of code starting with `return done...` and just **before** it, add: `logger.log2('info', 'Profile data sent is: %s', JSON.stringify(userProfile))`
+1. Find the line of code starting with `return done...` and just **before** it, add: `logger.log2('info', 'Profile data sent is: %s', JSON.stringify(userProfile))`.

-1. Save the file
+1. Save the file.

 1. Restart passport: issue `service passport restart` from within chroot command line.

-The couple of log statements added print in JSON format, all profile data received from the external provider, and the portion of that profile actually processed by Gluu, respectively.
+The couple of log statements added print all profile data received from the external provider in JSON format, and the portion of that profile actually processed by Gluu, respectively.

 Do a login attempt by choosing the external provider of your interest, then check the contents of [passport node logs](#about-passport-logs).